Books and Isolation

 Death and mystery, on the lonely edge of the world.
 I didn’t write my first novel until I was in my forties.
 But the seeds were sown a long time before that, on a ragged lawn in Hobart.

-That is a simple phrase and quick to say, but it’s a very large statement.
-It’s complex and deep.
+That is a simple phrase and quick to say, but it’s a very large and complex statement.
 It refers to what kind of landscape we find comfortable and beautiful, but it is also more than that.
 It is something about deep understanding.

-I grew up on Hobart’s eastern shore, looking across at the mountain, Cornelian Bay and the Botanical Gardens, then under the bridge to the city, and out to Storm Bay.
-It was only after I had lived on the mainland for some years that I started to appreciate what an extraordinary outlook that was.
+I grew up on Hobart’s eastern shore, looking across at the mountain, Cornelian Bay and the Botanical Gardens, and also around to the bridge, the city, and out to Storm Bay.
+It was only after I’d lived on the mainland for some years that I started to appreciate what an extraordinary outlook that was.
 As I grew older I would find myself at different places, and people would say the view was beautiful, and I remember feeling bewildered – cold, and unsettled.

 Of course, I could see what they meant.
-Of course, I can recognise all kinds of beauty in all kinds of places.
-But what I feel in other places is a kind of disconnection.
+I can recognise all kinds of beauty in all kinds of places.
+But what I feel in other places is a kind of disconnection and a vague unexpressed homesickness.
 At some deep level I don’t understand other landscapes.
-To quote from the TV series Westworld, the feeling was, “That doesn’t look like anything to me.”
+To quote from the TV series Westworld, there is a faint feeling of, “That doesn’t look like anything to me.”